Lexipol and Police Reform

 In addition to specific policy positions, Lexipol supports police reform in several ways, including:

-Lexipol’s policy solution helps agencies stay up to date on changing legislation; access tools that enhance officer accountability and compliance; and deliver training that reinforces policy understanding.
+Lexipol’s public safety policy solution helps agencies stay up to date on changing legislation; access tools that enhance officer accountability and compliance; and deliver training that reinforces policy understanding.
 Our policy program video has more information on how our solution creates a foundation for reform.

 Lexipol regularly holds free educational webinars, many of which address reform concepts.
 These webinars have included: